Selling on FB Marketplace - 16 Key Considerations for Higher Conversions

 A few seconds of caution can save you from potential headaches—and costly losses.
 And if anything feels off or too good to be true, trust your instincts.
 It’s far better to delay shipping than to risk sending your product to someone who hasn’t paid.

 Accessible customer support is essential to building trust and turning potential buyers into committed ones.
-Here’s how to make your support clear, responsive, and effective:
+Here’s how to leverage support as a clear, responsive, and effective FB Marketplace selling strategy:

 Selling on Facebook Marketplace is a bit of a waiting game, and timing is everything.